Drimys

-Drimys is a genus of about eight species of woody evergreen flowering plants, in the family Winteraceae.
+Drimys is a genus of seven species of woody evergreen flowering plants, in the family Winteraceae.
 The species are native to the Neotropics, ranging from southern Mexico to the southern tip of South America.
 They are primitive dicots, associated with the humid temperate Antarctic flora of the Southern Hemisphere, which evolved millions of years ago on the ancient supercontinent of Gondwana.
 Members of the family generally have aromatic bark and leaves, and some are used to extract essential oils.